et0and/portfolio-redux/content/posts/a-new-chapter.md

 date: 2023-09-08 00:04:00
 ---

-* Surnames have been left out to maintain the privacy of the individuals mentioned below
+**Note:** Surnames have been left out to maintain the privacy of the individuals mentioned below

 Several months ago now, I taught my last class and resigned from teaching after having done it for the past three years.